-If you have old workbooks and/or server-side data sources, you may still use ODBC connections, all your old workbooks and data sources will continue working.
-And you can still use ODBC connection in new workbooks if you wish.
+If you have old workbooks and/or server-side data sources, you may still use the ODBC connector.
+All your old workbooks and data sources will continue working.

 Comparing to ODBC connection, using SQL Server connection gives you following advantages: